LRC

 Produced in recycled cotton with Everybody.World in California.

-The T-shirt will drop on May 14 during SALON NO 21 and will be available exclusively from LRCHQEV, LRC’s East Village brick and mortar headquarters.
+The T-shirt drops on May 14 during SALON NO 21 and will be available exclusively from LRCHQEV, LRC’s East Village brick and mortar headquarters and right here.

 Additional editions will follow in collaboration with designers who have shaped SALON over the years.